Registering for the SAT

 The SAT is administered in August, October, November, December, March, May, and June, so you have seven opportunities to take it each year.

-For 2019 and future SAT test dates, take a look at the College Board’s test calendar.
+For 2023 SAT test dates, take a look at the College Board’s test calendar.

 Where Can You Take the SATs?